The Fall 2018 edition of Communities, focused on “Networking Communities,” is now available by donation for digital download.

 Flames flickering in the hearth only added to the warmth we each felt inside, with raw cacao and a hit of chile in our bellies.
 In the midst of laughter and storytelling by the fire, a slim stack of papers floated from person to person.
 The reason we had gathered was a document, barely more than five pages, yet the culmination of over five years of exploration, trial, healing, and deep community building.
 Each signature to grace the final page signaled welcome to a new era of collaboration amongst key networking organizations in the regenerative communities movement.

 My involvement with GENNA Alliance began in Spring 2014 at Dancing Rabbit Ecovillage1 in Missouri.
-I was invited as the North American representative of NextGEN2 (global network for ecovillage youth) to participate in an attempt to form a consortium together with the Fellowship for Intentional Community3 (FIC) and both the US and Canadian networks of the Global Ecovillage Network4 (GEN).
+I was invited as the North American representative of NextGEN2 (global network for ecovillage youth) to participate in an attempt to form a consortium together with the Foundation for Intentional Community3 (FIC) and both the US and Canadian networks of the Global Ecovillage Network4 (GEN).
 Although many of the same individuals sat in the room then as in our most recent meeting, the outcome four years ago was quite different.
 We had failed to formalize any partnership.
 The time for deeper collaboration was not yet ripe.

 Barriers to collaboration within the regenerative communities movement are no different than those found the world over: ego, organizational baggage, scarcity mentality, attachment, lack of trust and transparency, bureaucracy, competition, etc. These are consequences of deep cultural wounds.
 Challenges like these do not simply go away.
 They must be recognized as they arise and handled with patience, remembering that it takes time to build bonds of lasting trust.
 The test of successful collaboration is when we are able to harness tension for its tremendous power and life-sustaining potential.